-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-- \\\\ ACT with Writing component required - \\\\ ACT with Writing component recommended. - X ACT with or without Writing component accepted
+- \\\\ ACT with writing required

+- \\\\ ACT with writing recommended.

+- $\underline{\mathbf{X}}$ ACT with or without writing accepted